DrK-Lo/lotterhoslabprotocols/general_freezer.md

 2) find help - defrosting can be done by one person, but having a second pair of hands is very helpful and strongly recommended.

-3) familiarize yourself with the protocol to disable freezer alarms (see above), with the materials that need to be on hand to defrost the freezer and the overall protocol/timeline described below.
+3) familiarize yourself with the protocol to disable freezer alarms (see above), with the materials that need to be on hand to defrost & clean the freezer and the overall protocol/timeline described below.

 ## The day of transfer/defrost: